5 Signs Your Loved One May Need Wellness Check-Ins

 If your loved one mentions grabbing furniture for balance, feeling unsteady when standing, or has unexplained bruises, these are signals that regular observation could help identify risks before a serious fall occurs.

-What we do: Our wellness visits include mobility observation and fall-risk awareness checks during every visit.
+Our wellness visits include mobility observation and fall-risk awareness checks during every visit.

 2. Missed Medications or Confusion About Doses